Pfeifer, Kansas

 Pfeifer is an unincorporated community in Freedom Township, Ellis County, Kansas, United States.
 It is located 10 mi south of Victoria.

 History

 Volga German immigrants founded Pfeifer in August 1876, naming it after the village they had emigrated from in Russia.
 The final group of Volga German immigrants arrived from the community of Kamenka in June 1878.
 In 1884, the settlement moved to its current location.
-A post office opened in Pfeifer in 1887.
+The former Easdale post office relocated to Pfeifer, two miles south across the Smoky Hill River, in 1887, and remained in operation under that name until 1961.

 Beginning in 1879, local residents constructed a series of church buildings that culminated in the completion of Holy Cross Church in May 1918.